-The stopping criterion of Algorithm 6.1 monitors relative changes and avoids degenerate values of s.
-Undisplayed experiments have conviced us that a maxmium of three iterations and a stopping tolerance of $\varepsilon{M}^{0.8}$ (with the machine precision ε{M}) yields satisfying results.
-The iteration is stopped whenever the s, 1/s or the relative change of s drops below this tolerance.
+The iteration is stopped whenever s, 1/s or the relative change of s drops below this tolerance.
 As an additional precaution, the iteration also stops if the linear system is deemed "nearly singular" by MATLAB.
 Our experiments convinced us that ignoring this warning causes a breakdown with NaNs.
 Note that if $q \neq 2$, we still minimise the L^2 sums in (6.1) to avoid the computational cost of a nonlinear solve.
-With the computed minimiser τ , Section 4 yields the error estimator
+With the computed minimiser τ , Section 'A posteriori error estimates' yields the error estimator

-This will be compared with the well-established residual based a posteriori error estimator [18]
+This will be compared with the well-established residual based a posteriori error estimator [7]